stewsmith/stewsmith.github.io/_posts/2014-05-1-Internship-Tools.markdown

 -----------
 Are you really going to remember that obscure command a week from now?
 The answer is no. Get a notebook (I prefer unlined) and write down anything new to you.
-That way you can ask your team members when you really need help, instead of bugging them the syntax for restarting the server.
+That way you can ask your team members when you really need help, instead of bugging them for the syntax for restarting the server.

 Chatroom for interns
 -----------
 Office chat rooms are intimidating.
-If you’re like me, you are probably trying not to look like an idiot in front of your co-workers.
-You won’t ask all the questions you really should in the chatroom for fear of having documented proof your your idiocy.
-When you make an intern chat room, you can ask questions freely, and bond with your fellow interns more.
+If you’re like me, you are probably trying not to bad in front of your co-workers.
+You won’t ask all the questions you really should in the chatroom for fear of having documented proof of your idiocy.
+When you make an intern chat room, you can ask questions freely, and bond with your fellow interns.
 If one doesn’t exist already, go ahead and create one!

 Online dotfiles